joelpurra/talkie/DEVELOP.md

 - The `_locales` directory usually present in the root of webextensions is located in `./packages/shared-locales/src/data/_locales`.
 This is the base directory referenced below.
 - The translation files are assembled before being copied to the webextension output packages.
+- During development, there translation placeholder methods may be used.
+They help keep track of which strings have not yet been translated.

 ### Human translations